wodo/django-ct/docs/index.rst

     WHERE subtree.ancestor = t
     AND supertree.descendant = st

-For disconnecting the subtree from its ancestors we delete rows that reference the ancestors of the top node in the subtree and the descendants of that node.
-Make sure not to delete the self referencing row of "st".
-By selecting the ancestors of "st", but not "st" itself, and descendants of "st", including "st", this correctly removes all the paths from "st"'s ancestors to "st" and its descendants [3]_.
+We disconnecting the subtree from all notes which are not descendants of "st" [3]_.

 .. code-block:: sql